-We are now ready to discuss how we arrive at the final attribute mapping $\mu$ that associates attributes in S into attributes in T. Note that, unlike $\mathcal{M}, \mu$ is a function.
-Moreover, as customary [21], we require $\mu$ to be injective; that is, each attribute in S is mapped to at most one attribute in T, and vice-versa.
-We obtain $\mu$ from $\mathcal{M}$ and $\mu'$ as follows.
-Given match attributes A and B in $\mathcal{M}$ and its respective entities $E_1$ and $E_2$ in $\mu'$ , we multiply the attribute similarity F(A, B) by the entity similarity $F'(E_1, E_2)$ .
+We are now ready to discuss how we arrive at the final attribute mapping μ that associates attributes in S into attributes in T. Note that, unlike \mathcal{M}, μ is a function.
+Moreover, as customary [18], we require μ to be injective; that is, each attribute in S is mapped to at most one attribute in T, and vice-versa.
+We obtain μ from \mathcal{M} and μ' as follows.
+Given matched attributes A and B in \mathcal{M} and their respective entities E_1 and E_2 in μ' , we multiply the attribute similarity F(A, B) by the entity similarity $F'(E_1, E_2)$.
 Here, the entity similarity acts as a structural score, by privileging attribute mappings between high scored pair of entities.
-Notice that if $E_1$ and $E_2$ are not in $\mu'$ then attribute pair A and B is not considered.
-Finally, we use the best filter algorithm [16] to produce $\mu$ .
-That is, we chose the best available candidate pairs from $\mathcal{M}$ until all attributes are mapped.
+Note that if E_1 and E_2 are not in μ' then attribute pair A and B is not considered.
+Finally, we use the best filter algorithm [14] to produce μ .
+That is, we chose the best available candidate pairs from \mathcal{M} until all attributes are mapped.